-• In addition to the above courses, each student will opt one course as an open elective from the pool of open elective courses to be decided by the University CBCS board.
+1. In addition to the above courses, each student will opt one course as an open elective from the pool of open elective courses to be decided by the University CBCS board.

-Second Year: Fourth Semester Hard Core Course
+Second Year: Fourth Semester

+Hard Core Cours se

-Course No Training report evaluation Voce Marks Credits (L-T-P)
+Course No Title of the Course (s) Training report Credits (L-T-P)

-(External) ' '
+evaluation (External) (External) ()

 16MTTM 24HC1 Training Report 100 100 200 5

 16MTTM 24HC2 Project Report 100 100 200 5

-• Immediately after the completion of the Third semester, the students shall proceed for their Internship/On-The-Job Training/Industrial Training of 20 weeks duration.
+1. Immediately after the completion of the Third semester, the students shall proceed for their Internship/On-The-Job Training/Industrial Training of 20 weeks duration.
 The Training Report and project report prepared after the completion of training shall be assessed in the Fourth semester on the completion of training as a compulsory course.
 The report will be submitted by the candidates in the manner as specified in the Ordinance.